Liveitabhi/SOCluster/README.md

 These *Intent*-based clusters can be leveraged to answer unanswered questions using other answered questions in the same cluster.

-Also, SO*Cluster* evaluates these clusters which can tell how *good* the selected StackOveflow dataset is for our intended goal of Automatic Question Answering.
+Also, SO*Cluster* evaluates these clusters to tell how *good* the selected StackOveflow dataset is for our intended goal of Automatic Question Answering.

 ## Working of SO*Cluster*:
 SO*Cluster* can be divided into three main steps as shown: